Born in London.

 In possession of two Good Conduct badges.

-Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman, Sebastopol and the Turkish medal, his name being found at the very end of the "Balaclava" roll.
+Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman, Sebastopol and the Turkish medal.
+His name is found at the very end of the "Balaclava" roll.

 His name appeared in the 1877 list of the Balaclava Commemoration Society as a Committee member, but he is not on the 1879 revised list.